gledits2/invert_cure/README.md

 The Invertebrate Diversity CURE utilizes a trap, called a composite insect trap, first developed by [Russo *et al*.
 2011](https://doi.org/10.1371/journal.pone.0021079).
 Russo and colleagues developed a trap that combines flight-interceptor, cone, and pan traps to collect the highest diversity of invertebrates possible without having to set out many kinds of traps.
 Further, the design that they developed can be built fairly easily at a minimal cost (about $77.50 per trap in 2011).
 Because of the ease of construction, students can build them depending on the time and goals of the course.

 The composite insect trap can also be used in combination with other sampling techniques, such as beat nets, sweep nets, pitfall traps, and Berlese funnels, to show how different invertebrate species/communities occupy different niches and have different roles in the environment.
-See [Nageleisen and Bouget 2009](https://hal.science/hal-00539124v1) for more information on the other kinds of insect collection techniques
+See [Nageleisen and Bouget 2009](https://hal.science/hal-00539124v1) and/or [Yi *et al*.
+2012](https://doi.org/10.5814/j.issn.1674-764x.2012.02.010) for more information on the other kinds of insect collection techniques

 ## Files included